hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 >3) The design axis is the center of the tweeter.
 A typical stand height is 24"-28".

 As an aside, I have also tested the Purifi Drive Unit from this speaker.
-The Purifi 6.5-inch woofer is the best woofer in its class - and frankly besting 8-inch woofers - I have used/tested.
+The Purifi 6.5-inch woofer is an extremely low distortion midwoofer, possibly the best available in its class - even besting 8-inch woofers I have used/tested.
 You can find that full review here: https://www.erinsaudiocorner.com/driveunits/purifi_ptt65w04/.

 <br>